scalameta/mdoc/docs/readme.md

-# Mdoc: compiled markdown documentation
+# mdoc: compiled markdown documentation

 [![Build Status](https://travis-ci.org/olafurpg/mdoc.svg?branch=master)](https://travis-ci.org/olafurpg/mdoc)

-Mdoc is a documentation tool for Scala inspired by [tut](http://tpolecat.github.io/tut/).
+mdoc is a documentation tool for Scala inspired by [tut](http://tpolecat.github.io/tut/).
 Like tut, mdoc interprets Scala code examples in markdown files allowing you to compile markdown documentation as part of your build.
 Distinguishing features of mdoc include: